openhive-network/wax-doc/src/typescript/config/init-general.md

 ## Constructing a Wax interface

 The root Wax interface can be constructed using either default or custom configuration options.
-Custom options allow selecting a specific blockchain network (e.g. mainnet, testnet, or mirrornet) and a specific Hive API endpoint (e.g. api.hive.blog).
-It also provides settings to optimize for performance(???), network latency (???), or other custom needs (WHAT ARE THESE?
-Make some link to what the options are)
+Custom options allow selecting a specific blockchain network (e.g. mainnet, testnet, or mirrornet), a specific Hive API endpoint (e.g. api.hive.blog) and also a custom REST API endpoint.
+It also provides settings to optimize for performance <!--(???)-->, network latency <!--(???)-->, or other custom needs. <!--(WHAT ARE THESE?
+Make some link to what the options are)-->

 ## Default Wax initialization